 3. Because a wide range of government actions affect health outcomes, a whole-of-government approach to health is needed.

-4. The oversight of health outcomes should include federal monitoring through the Council of Australian Governments (COAG) and funding collaboration between federal and state authorities aimed at developing high quality health care outcomes in New South Wales.
+4. The oversight of health outcomes should include appropriate, publicly-available monitoring by the federal government and funding collaboration between federal and state authorities aimed at developing high quality health care outcomes in New South Wales.

 5. Local government should be funded for and have an active role in health promotion, education and prevention.

 6. Access to health services is a basic human right and should be based on health need not on ability to pay or where the person lives.

-9. A wide range of conventional and proven complementary therapies should be accessible and affordable under the health system, and
+12. A wide range of conventional and proven complementary therapies should be accessible and affordable under the health system.

-10. The unacceptable health status of Australia’s Aboriginal and Torres Strait Islander people must be recognised and responded to with levels of funding sufficient to eliminate the mortality gap and create similar health outcomes to the wider Australian community’s as a matter of urgency.
+13. The unacceptable health status of Australia’s Aboriginal and Torres Strait Islander peoples must be recognised and responded to with levels of funding sufficient to eliminate the mortality gap and create similar health outcomes to the wider Australian community’s as a matter of urgency.